 or consider buying my ebook “26 Fundraising Questions for Startups”

 How did GOAP end up in Croatia anyway?
-Well Matija from Farmeron who is #500strong, was rooting for Croatia, but Poland was also a contender.
+Well, Matija from Farmeron who is #500strong, was rooting for Croatia, but Poland was also a contender.
 So they decided to have a tweetoff between the two countries.
 We were all tweeting how Croatia has cool startups, and how Nikola Tesla was born here.
-At some point Croatian president Josipovic jumped on his Facebook page and invited McClure to come here.
+At some point, Croatian president Josipovic jumped on his Facebook page and invited McClure to come here.
 How epic is that?
-I’ve told this story a dozen of times to startups around the world, and every single time people said our president is soooo cool.
-You hear that Croatians?
+I’ve told this story a dozen times to startups around the world, and every single time people said our president is soooo cool.
+Do you hear that Croatians?
 People from outside Croatia think our president is cool.

 4 weeks earlier

 I was talking with my Croatian investor about this Dave McClure character.
 I mean, who does he think he is with his “sh*t/fu*k” language, publicly saying how other VCs are crap.
 I am not working with this guy even if he wanted to invest.
 I watched some presentations, read a few articles – last time I judged a person like that.